nology-tech/react-code-along/notes/challenge/challenge.md

 **Focus on using props first then style it.**

-1. Create the component and call it DiscoverArtistCard.
+1. Create the component and call it ArtistTile.
 You will need to create a folder, jsx and scss file for it.
 You will have to import it and render it in App.jsx.

 2. The component needs two props from the artist object from the data folder.
 Can you pass strArtist and strArtistThumb into the component?